Augustin007/Augustin007/README.md

 I am a 17 year old programmer and mathematician.

+I am currently studying for a degree in Electrical Engineering and Mathematics at UCSD

 ## Programming

 I know MWEX, Python, C, and C++, but I mostly just use python.